 4) Lyric Editor

 When uploading your song, our AI automatically transcribes the lyrics to the song.
-There may be instances where you need to fine-tune the lyrics.
+There may be instances where you need to fine-tune the lyrics or the timing they come in.
 To edit the Lyrics, click into the Lyrics box and make any necessary changes.
 You can play the timestamped line of lyrics and adjust the timing.
 You can add or delete lines of captions, too.

 5) Clips